Nene Valley Pottery

 The lower Nene valley was an important centre for pottery manufacture in Roman Britain.

-These more specialised forms of Nene valley pottery encompassed a wide range of table-wares, including beakers, jugs, flagons, and bowls.
+The more specialised colour coated forms of Nene valley pottery encompassed a wide range of table-wares, including beakers, jugs, flagons, and bowls.
 Typically, this pottery had a pale fabric with a darker colour coat, often with barbotine or painted decoration.
 It was distributed widely throughout the Fenlands making use of the waterways, and to south-east England reached by the arterial road of Ermine Street.
-Some was even exported to the northern frontier region (see article by Dr. Bidwell).
+Some was even exported to the northern frontier region.

 Mortaria, vessels for grinding and pulverising food, were another popular product of the Nene valley Roman potteries.
 They had an off-white fabric with light grey or pink core, often a brown or yellowish slip, and were gritted with dark grey or black iron silicate slag.
 They were occasionally stamped with the name of the maker.